neoncortex/bashed/README.md

 #### Yeah, now what?
 These arrays contents can, and should, be customized by the user.
 You can declare them in your ~/.bashrc file, together with the variables containing the commands to be executed.

+#### A note on security:
+When customizing the application variables, be sure to quote %arg% in single quotes, like '%arg%'.
+This is necessary so there's no risk of executing embedded shell commands in an url.

 ### How to use it:
 #### Opening an url:
 To open an url: